Monocular Cyclist Detection with Convolutional Neural Networks: Abstract

 \section{Abstract}

 Cycling is an increasingly popular method of transportation for sustainability and health benefits.
-However, cyclists face growing risks, especially when encountering semi-trailer trucks.
-This study aims to reduce the number of truck-cyclist collisions, which are often caused by semi-trailer trucks making right-hook turns and poor driver attention to blind spots.
-To achieve this, we designed a visual-based blind spot warning system that can detect cyclists for semi-trailer truck drivers using deep learning.
-First, several greater than 90\% mAP cyclist detection models, such as the EfficientDet Lite 1 and SSD MobileNetV2, were created using state-of-the-art lightweight deep learning architectures fine-tuned on a newly proposed cyclist image dataset composed of a diverse set of over 20,000 images.
-Next, the object detection model was deployed onto a Google Coral Dev Board mini-computer with a camera module and analyzed for speed, reaching inference times as low as 15 milliseconds.
-Lastly, the end-to-end blind spot cyclist detection device was tested in real-time to model traffic scenarios and analyzed further for performance and feasibility.
-We concluded that this portable blind spot alert device can accurately and quickly detect cyclists and have the potential to significantly improve cyclist safety.
-Future studies could determine the feasibility of the proposed device in the trucking industry and improvements to cyclist safety over time.
+However, cyclists face growing risks, especially when encountering large vehicles on the road.
+This study aims to reduce the number of vehicle-cyclist collisions, which are often caused by poor driver attention to blind spots.
+To achieve this, we designed a state-of-the-art real-time monocular cyclist detection that can detect cyclists with object detection convolutional neural networks, such as EfficientDet Lite and SSD MobileNetV2.
+First, our proposed cyclist detection models achieve greater than 90\% mAP (IoU: 0.5), fine-tuned on a newly proposed cyclist image dataset comprising over 20,000 images.
+Next, the models were deployed onto a Google Coral Dev Board mini-computer with a camera module and analyzed for speed, reaching inference times as low as 15 milliseconds.
+Lastly, the end-to-end cyclist detection device was tested in real-time to model traffic scenarios and analyzed further for performance and feasibility.
+We concluded that this cyclist detection device can accurately and quickly detect cyclists and has the potential to improve cyclist safety significantly.
+Future studies could determine the feasibility of the proposed device in the vehicle industry and improvements to cyclist safety over time.

 \keywords{ Cyclist safety \and blind spots \and vulnerable road users \and object detection \and semi-trailer trucks \and right-hook turns \and cyclist collisions \and warning system }